OpenRailAssociation/osrd/core/stdcm_debugging_tips.md

 ## Reproduce request payloads

-`STDCM_DEBUG_DATA_FILENAME=debug_stdcm.json java -Xmx6G -ea -jar build/libs/osrd-all.jar reproduce-request --stdcm-payload-path input-payload.json --railjson infra.railjson --cbor-timetable timetable.cbor`
+`STDCM_DEBUG_DATA_FILENAME=debug_stdcm.json java -Xmx6G -ea -jar build/libs/osrd-all.jar reproduce-request --stdcm-payload-path input-payload.json --railjson infra.railjson --cache-timetable timetable.json.gz`

 If either the infra or timetable isn't set, we try to fetch the corresponding object(s) from the local editoast based on the IDs in the input payload.
 When reproducing a request that happened in prod, we may end up working